 The will to help the community

 Technology can bring a change in the world.
 And we’re ready to prove it anytime.
 We already have a tradition in designing products that serve medical institutions.
-“It’s the fourth healthcare project we build, after an app which detects cardiovascular disorders in real time, a tracking method for hospital assets and a solution that provides friends and family with an instant status of the patient.
+“It’s the second healthcare project that we build, following an app which detects cardiovascular disorders in real time.
 The partnership with DSU reconfirms our objective to create solutions that impact the world”, said Radu Constantinescu, Managing Partner QUALITANCE.

 What’s for future?